alex-suprun-git/nextjs-blog/README.md

 ## Project Description

-NextJS Simple Blog is designed to provide a seamless experience for users to check latest company's updates and for administrators to manage blog content using Sanity Headless CMS.
+NextJS Simple Blog is designed to provide a seamless experience for users to check the latest company updates, and for administrators to manage blog content using the Sanity Headless CMS.

 ### Features